The engine and motors in electric cars

 What’s the difference between an EV, hybrid and a PHEV?

-See how electric vehicles (EV), hybrids and plug-in hybrids (PHEV) are different.
+Explore our guide to hybrids to see how electric vehicles (EV), hybrids and plug-in hybrids (PHEV) are different.

 Electric motor only